TechDebt 2018 International Conference on Technical Debt

 - Short papers: Position and Future Trend Papers: describing ongoing research, new results (up to 5 pages max.)

+Upon notification of acceptance, all authors of accepted papers will be asked to complete an ACM Copyright form and will receive further instructions for preparing their camera ready versions.
+All accepted contributions will be published in the conference electronic proceedings.
 The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of ICSE 2018.
 The official publication date affects the deadline for any patent filings related to published work.
 Purchases of additional pages in the proceedings is not allowed.

 Accepted papers must be presented in person at the conference by one of the authors.
 Excellent papers will be considered for a Distinguished Paper Award from ACM Sigsoft.